The hidden structure of innovation networks: Stochastic block models as Exponential Random Graphs

-where the symbols have been defined in the main text.
-Hereby, we instantiate it with the log-likelihood functions of the SBM and of the dcSBM.
-Both can be derived within the framework of ERGs, following the approach introduced in~\cite{park2004statistical} and further developed in~\cite{Squartini2011a}.
+Both the SBM and the dcSBM can be derived within the framework of ERGs, following the approach introduced in~\cite{park2004statistical} and further developed in~\cite{Squartini2011a}.
 Such an approach looks for the probability distribution $P(\mathbf A)$ that maximizes Shannon entropy

 where the sum runs over $\mathbb A$, i.e. the ensemble of all, possible binary, undirected graphs, under a set of constraints representing the expected values of certain properties.
 The formal solution to this problem reads